Careers

 WORK SCHEDULE

-This is a full-time, on-site position located at the Museum’s headquarters in Scottsdale, AZ.
-The work schedule is generally Monday-Friday from 8:30am – 5:00pm; however, a flexible work schedule or additional work hours may be necessary to meet the requirements of this job position.
+The Museum is open 6-7 days per week, depending on the season.
+Therefore, the work schedule is generally a 5-day work week from 8:30am – 5:00pm.
+However, a flexible work schedule or additional work hours will be necessary to meet the requirements of this job position, which will encompass some evening and weekend hours.

 PHYSICAL/MENTAL/SENSORY DEMANDS

-The work environment is a climate-controlled art Museum with display galleries, standard offices, Museum shop, and other non-public spaces.
-Work is performed almost entirely indoors with occasional time in outdoor event spaces.
+The work environment is a climate-controlled art museum with display galleries, standard offices, museum shop, and other non-public spaces.
+Work is performed almost entirely indoors with occasional time in outdoor spaces.

 While performing the duties of this job, the employee is frequently required to receive oral and written instructions in English and to clearly communicate in English in person, over the telephone, through email and through other electronic means.
-The employee is required to move about their work area and stand and/or sit for extended periods of time and may occasionally move between galleries and storage areas.
+The employee is required to move about their work area, between galleries and storage areas, ascend and descend stairs; and stand and/or sit for extended periods of time.
+The employee is occasionally required to lift, drag and/or move up to 30 pounds unassisted.
+The employee is required to identify, observe, and assess visually and comply with Museum health and safety-related protocols.

 Reasonable accommodation may be made to enable qualified individuals with different abilities to perform the essential functions to the extent the Western Spirit may do so without undue hardship.
 The term “qualified individual with different abilities” means an individual who with or without reasonable accommodation can perform the essential functions of the position.